jandreu/oamperece-sci/README.md

 # How to Create your Ampere computing instance in Oracle Cloud

-TODO
+TODO (instructions with pictures to come soon).

-# Installing Anaconda for Arch architecture
+# Installing Anaconda for Arch64 Architecture

-A very standards tool we use for scientific computing is Anaconda Environment.
+A standard tool we use for scientific computing with Python is Anaconda Environment.
 If you don't know yet what is Anaconda, I would suggest you first read one of the blog posts that explain what Anaconda is and how it could be used in data science and other applications: https://towardsdatascience.com/anaconda-start-here-for-data-science-in-python-475045a9627

 Miniforge is a lighter version of Anaconda were some rarely used libraries and functions have been removed, therefore it is possible to install this Anaconda in resource limiting architectures.
 It is also limited to the conda-forge repository of Anaconda, but this repository is also one of the ones with more libraries.